gap-packages/4ti2gap/README.md

 - matrix is optional as an empty list [], only if lattice basis is given,

-- lattice basis also optional as an empty list [], only if matrix is given, (both matrix and lattice can be given)
+- lattice basis also optional as an empty list [], only if matrix is given,

 - a Gröbner basis (the differences of the exponents) of the lattice ideal

-- the cost vector should be a matrix with 1 row or a flat list,
+- the cost vector should be a matrix with 1 row or a flat list, also optional as an empty list [] (default is degrevlex),

 - feas is a list of solutions of the problem (the ones we want to compute their normal form),

-- and the sign are the constraints of the variables (1 or 0 for non-negative and free variable, resp., optional as an empty list []).
+- sign are the constraints of the variables (1 or 0 for non-negative and free variable, resp., optional as an empty list [], and the default is all non-negative).

-It computes the normal form of a list of feasible points.

 ```gap
 gap> g:=GroebnerBasis4ti2([[3,5,7]]);;